 If you want to know more about social signals and SEO you can check out my full write up on the problems with using social as a ranking factor.

 This is not a complete list of ranking factors, there is tons more stuff to consider.
 These are just the keyword specific metrics.
-If you want to learn more about SEO then check out our Academy Learn SEO articles and guides, or our Get Traffic course.
+If you want to learn more about SEO then check out our Academy articles and guides.

 Take a Free Trial of Wordtracker's Keyword Tool